-Boats 20 meters and over are required to carry a bell of 300 mm minimum diameter.
+Boats are NOT required to carry a bell.

 Item 9 - Navigation Lights:

 Item 9 - Navigation Lights:

 Item 9 - Navigation Lights:

 If equipped with lights, all boats must be able to display navigation lights between sunset and sunrise and in conditions of reduced visibility.
 Boats 16 feet or more in length must have properly installed, working navigation lights and an all-around anchor light capable of being lit independently from the red/green/white "running" lights.
 PWC's must be off the water at sunset